una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

 for any position they are running for and how they plan to carry out all the responsibilities of said positions.
-After this speech, the candidate shall be asked to leave the room for no more than five (5) minutes while the other present members discuss their views on the candidate’s run for the position.
+After this speech, the candidate shall be asked to leave the room for no more than five (5) minutes while the other present members discuss their views on the candidate's run for the position.
 In the case that hand written ballots are to be used, all candidates for a position may be asked to leave the room while other members fill out their ballots and the votes are counted, this should be immediately after all candidates have